thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Fix] Theme Preferences dialog width scales correctly with UI
+- [Improvement] Hide the Theme Preferences dialog when subdialogs are open

 Update v1.0.5:
 - [Feature] Support customising fonts - scan all of the extensions, get all of the font names from the fonts.xml file and try to find extra fonts that are hidden in the theme.xml files